1.6kg In Lbs

 Q: Is the conversion factor always exactly 2.20462 lbs/kg?

 A: The conversion factor is an approximation.
-The exact conversion is slightly more complex, depending on the specific definitions of the kilogram and the pound.
-However, 2.20462 is accurate enough for most practical purposes.
+On top of that, the exact conversion is slightly more complex, depending on the specific definitions of the kilogram and the pound.
+That said, 2.20462 is accurate enough for most practical purposes.

 Q: How can I convert pounds to kilograms?